Super-NES/beautiful-jekyll/index.md

 ## Future Plans

-This is an ongoing project and the Conclave Team has several plans in store.

 **Better Connection Distribution**

 The first thing to further improve would be the connection distribution for users in the network.
-A possibility we are entertaining is to have newcomers connect to more than one person initially.
-This will prevent collaborators from falling into limbo if one of their connections drops and forces them to find a new peer.
+A possibility we are entertaining is to have new users connect to more than one user initially.
+This will prevent collaborators from becoming stranded if one of their connections drops and they are forced to find a new user to connect to.

 **Mass Insertions/Deletions**

-Right now our CRDT can only insert and delete one character at a time.
+Currently, our CRDT can only insert and delete one character at a time.
 Being able to add or remove chunks of text at once will drastically improve overhead and improve the efficiency of large cuts and pastes (as well as uploads).

-**P2P Network Automated Testing**
+**Automated P2P Network Testing**

-Testing the peer-to-peer nature of Conclave is difficult.
-The majority of our bug finding has been through manual testing, which is inefficient and risky.
-Unfortunately, in order to simulate real world latency and scenarios, we would need to buy server space in data centers across the country and world.
-It is feasible, but we don't currently have the resources to achieve such a feat.
+Testing the p2p nature of Conclave is difficult.
+The majority of our bugs were found through manual testing, which is inefficient and risky.
+In order to simulate real world latency scenarios, we would need to buy servers in data centers across the country and world.
+It's feasible but we don't currently have the resources to achieve such a feat.

 **Embeddable Browser Editor**